SMI: Statistical Membership Inference for Reliable Unlearned Model Auditing: Method

-Given that the mean error $\Delta^2$ existing in the SMIA-0, the optimization process~\eqref{youhua} is difficult to eliminate and significantly affects the reliability of estimation, an intuitive improvement strategy is to enhance the separability of the auditing feature $f(\cdot;w)$.
-However, relying solely on empirically constructed features struggles to meet the precision requirements of this work.
-Therefore, we introduce a statistical feature optimization method, embedding $f(\cdot;w)$ into a RKHS, thereby transforming the original second-order moment (covariance $\Sigma$) optimization problem into a first-order moment embedding problem in RKHS.
+The computational error in estimating the mixture ratio using low-order moments mainly arises from the estimation of the covariance matrix.
+Therefore, we introduce a statistical feature optimization method, embedding $g(\cdot;w)$ into a RKHS, thereby transforming the original second-order moment (covariance $\Sigma$) optimization problem into a first-order moment embedding problem in RKHS.

-Specifically, we introduce a kernel function $k(\cdot, \cdot)$ for $f(\cdot;w)$ and define the kernel mean embedding as $\mu^{(k)}_\cdot=\mathbb E[k(f(\cdot;w),f(\cdot;w)^\top)]$.
+Specifically, we introduce a kernel function $k(\cdot, \cdot)$ for $g(\cdot;w)$ and define the kernel mean embedding as $\mu^{(k)}_\cdot=\mathbb E[k(g(\cdot;w),g(\cdot;w)^\top)]$.
 This mapping transforms the second-order information of the original distribution into the first-order information of the embedded distribution.
-Accordingly, the optimization problem~\eqref{youhua} can be reformulated as follows:
+Accordingly, the Lemma~\ref{lemmaSMI} can be reformulated as follows: \begin{lemma}[Optimization problem of SMI-M] For the embedded $\mu^{(k)}_f, \mu^{(k)}_v, \mu^{(k)}_t$, the optimization problem~\eqref{youhauwentismi} is equivalent to the following convex quadratic programming problem: